 Experts agree that the main challenges for DevOps appear around the adaptation of the human team to a new way of working based on constant communication and transparency.
 However, it is common to find companies that shift their attention to discussions on the technology to be implemented for DevOps, losing the focus of what is important.
 The DevOps platform must be complete, reasonably cheap and easy to implement and operate.

-In this session, Fernando Pérez will present its new DevOps Suite that will help your teams to be productive quickly with a first level platform, completely in the cloud and natively integrated from the very beginning.
+In this talk, Fernando Pérez will present a new DevOps Suite from Micro Focus that will help your teams be productive more rapidly by using this first class platform, completely in the cloud and natively integrated from the very beginning.

 Do you spend too much time preparing data to test your applications?
-Do you have the impression that your data isn’t the right ones for your test case?
-Would you like to automate some test cases but suffer from data unavailability?
-Proper checking of the test results at database level is just too hard?
-Data quality in shared testing environments is a challenge?
+Do you have the impression that your data isn’t sufficient for your test cases?
+Would you like to automate test cases and not suffer from data not being available?
+Is proper checking of test results at database level just too cumbersome?
+Is it a challenge sharing data in your testing environments?

 ★ Keynote: Evolving Role of Software Testers in the Era of DevOps, IoT, AI and UX

 The world is changing rapidly, technology advances in the blink of an eye, systems are getting more and more complex, and businesses need to ‘innovate' to remain competitive in this challenging world.
 This brings out the ’Software Tester 2.0' model, which defines the evolving role of a software tester in the era of Complexity, Digitalization (IoT, AI, AR/VR), Agility and User Centricity.